 - If your hat has become wet, do not force dry it by applying heat.
 Place a hat form on the inside to prevent the inside leather band from shrinking.
 The hat should then be dried indoors.

 - When travelling to wet regions, it is recommended to apply a protectant such as Scotchgard to protect the hat.

 - Dirt can be removed by using a small brush.

 - To remove a stain, lightly wipe the affected area with a damp warm cloth.
-Do not saturate the hat with water, because straw loses its shape when wet and the shape of the hat may be altered.
+Do not saturate the hat with water as straw loses its shape when wet and the shape of the hat may be altered.
 Dry out of the sun.

 - If your hat gets wet, it should be dried as soon as possible to avoid shrinkage.
 After using a dry cloth to gently wipe off excess water, let the rest of the hat dry naturally indoors in a cool, dry place.
 Artificial heat should not be applied, as that will also cause shrinkage.